New COVID-19 Travel Solutions

 The Standard Work Permit process for foreign nationals (except visa waiver nationals) at Ltd companies and branch offices in Russia is extremely lengthy and complex and therefore likely to be unsuitable for assignments/employment in Russia of less than 12 months.

 The Work Permit and Accreditation Card (Rep Office) is the standard process for foreign nationals (except visa waiver nationals) going to a representative (Rep) office in Russia.
 These offices are not considered independent legal entities, but have the right to carry out limited activities on behalf of the foreign company.
 Before a foreign company may begin doing business in Russia through an accredited representative office, it must register with the Tax Authority and/or the Russian Chamber of Commerce and Industry.

-The Highly Skilled Worker Work Permit for employees earning at least 167,000 roubles per month, which is approximately two million roubles per year, provided the Russian employer is willing and able to meet certain criteria, including quarterly notifications on salary payment to the migration authorities.
+The Highly Qualified Specialist Work Permit for employees earning at least 167,000 roubles per month, which is approximately two million roubles per year, provided the Russian employer is willing and able to meet certain criteria, including quarterly notifications on salary payment to the migration authorities.
 Note that Representative Offices (as well as Ltd companies and branch offices) may also apply for Highly Skilled Worker work permits.

 Armenia, Belarus, Kazakhstan, Kyrgyzstan and Russia have formed the Eurasian Economic Union, which grants Work Permit Exemption for their nationals in any other member country.
 Registration (and an Accreditation Card for a Rep office) is still required, as is a local contract.